 Osteoporosis treatment: Medications can help

 Osteoporosis treatment may involve medication along with lifestyle change.
-A Mayo Clinic specialist answers some of the most common questions about osteoporosis treatment.
+Get answers to some of the most common questions about osteoporosis treatment.By Mayo Clinic Staff

 What are common side effects of bisphosphonate pills?